 They have long slender legs and a hard rounded shell and a life span of about 14 years.
 In the United States only males may be marketed commercially.

 There are 2 types of snow crab sold on the market, the opilio and the bairdi.
 The opilio, which is the most important commercially, is found in both the Atlantic and the Pacific Ocean.
 The bairdi also known as tanner crab, is the larger of the two, averaging 5 pounds and 3 feet tip to tip where the opilio average a little over a pound, 6 inches across the back and 2 ½ feet from tip to tip.
 Snow crab is usually sold as cooked legs, claws, clusters or body meat, in or out of the shell.
 The cooked body meat is white and the leg meat, which is the best eating, is white and bright red.
-HOW TO COOK SNOW CRAB
+For tips on cooking see; HOW TO COOK SNOW CRAB

 Stone crabs are found on the east coast, south of North Carolina and are most are commercially harvested in the Florida area.
 They have a very thick shell with large, black tipped claws and grow to about 5 inches wide.
 Government regulations prohibit commercial harvesting of whole crabs so only the claws are eaten.
 The stone crab has the ability to grow back a lost claw, so the fishermen twist off one of the claws and return the live crabs to the sea.
 The claw grow back after the crab molts once or twice.
-HOW TO COOK STONE CRAB
+For tips on cooking see; HOW TO COOK STONE CRAB